 This process results in aromatic substances being formed that benefit the finished beer, helping lagers achieve a crisp, dry, malty character.
 But there are disadvantages for brewers such as the inactivation of enzymes, high energy and labour costs.
 After some time maltsters were able to produce better modified malt, so the need for decoction decreased and, as is common in most breweries today, brewers switched to a less intense and more energy efficient infusion mash schedule.

 However, despite widespread availability of well modified malt many German breweries still perform a decoction mash, why is this?
-For me the quality benefits to the beer are evident (I’ve tested it here.
+For me the quality benefits to the beer are evident.
 ‘Ah’, I here you say, ‘I can just use melanoidin malt to mimic the effect of a decoction mash…’ sort of, but unfortunately a true decoction mash also creates low level polyphenol extraction which imparts certain characteristics in the beer that cannot be mimicked by using melanoidin malt.